What is open source?

 (Image credit: Shutterstock)

 Open source, as its name suggests, is a field of software development in which the source code for tools, projects, and programs is made freely available to download, modify, and share.
-Given it's free-to-use with no restrictions on how you do so, it's become widely used among cash-strapped startups and smaller firms.
+Given it's free-to-use with no restrictions on how you do so, it has become popular among cash-strapped startups and smaller firms.

-Another important element of open source is that, because the code is publicly available, anyone can tweak it.
+Another important characteristic is that anyone can tweak the code to suit their purposes.
 As a result, a thriving and active open source community has developed, with countless developers collaborating on projects and sharing ideas.

 The main driving factor behind open source is the idea that as development projects are enhanced and accelerated, the wider the pool of people involved becomes, with developers of varying skills and abilities contributing their own expertise and experience.